marcuseckert/Squall/README.md

 <img src="http://marcuseckert.com/squallSandbox/images/logoBlack.svg" width="50" />
-# Squall-Examples
+# Squall
-This repository contains After Effects and Xcode projects to help better understand the Squall SDK.
+This repository contains the latest version of the Squall SDK as well as After Effects and Xcode projects to help better understand it.
 Some examples will also have a companion tutorial explaining some concepts in detail.

 **Note:** You will need a Squall license to properly run these examples.
 Learn more at [Squall.no](https://www.squall.no).